A Unique Eucharistic Miracle

 Picture 4.
 Frame of Particle ostension.

-Among the ingredients that compose the host (water and air apart) starch, gluten, proteins and fats once properly excited give out photons in the infrared portion of the electromagnetic spectrum, from 2 um upwards and are not visible to human eye (whereas fluorescent spectra give out ultraviolet wavelengths lower than 300nm, (Rif: Kokawa, M., Yokoya, N., Ashida, H. et al. Food Bioprocess Technol (2015) 8: 409) whereas wheat, sugar chemically reduced during baking gives out mainly at a wavelength of 450-500 nm [Rif.: Nicola Caporaso, Martin B. Whitworth & Ian D. Fisk (2018) Near-Infrared spectroscopy and hyperspectral imaging for non-destructive quality assessment of cereal grains, Applied Spectroscopy Reviews, 53:8, 667-687], [Rif.: Sk, M., Jaiswal, A., Paul, A. et al. Presence of Amorphous Carbon Nanoparticles in Food Caramels.
+Among the ingredients that compose the host (water and air apart) starch, gluten, proteins and fats once properly excited give out photons in the infrared portion of the electromagnetic spectrum, from 2 micron upwards and are not visible to human eye (whereas fluorescent spectra give out ultraviolet wavelengths lower than 300nm, (Rif: Kokawa, M., Yokoya, N., Ashida, H. et al. Food Bioprocess Technol (2015) 8: 409) whereas wheat, sugar chemically reduced during baking gives out mainly at a wavelength of 450-500 nm [Rif.: Nicola Caporaso, Martin B. Whitworth & Ian D. Fisk (2018) Near-Infrared spectroscopy and hyperspectral imaging for non-destructive quality assessment of cereal grains, Applied Spectroscopy Reviews, 53:8, 667-687], [Rif.: Sk, M., Jaiswal, A., Paul, A. et al. Presence of Amorphous Carbon Nanoparticles in Food Caramels.
 Sci Rep 2, 383 (2012)] instead the color of the host under consideration tends more to a yellow-orange color with a wavelength of around 580/620 nm.

-On the premise that spectral analyses of emission and absorption ought to have taken place during the event and not through recorded images, the bright halo released by the Host is decidedly peculiar in terms of color, intensity and light scattering and it is not completely explicable through the natural phenomenon of light diffusion inside of the Host coming from the lighting of the church (sub-surface scattering).
+On the premise that spectral analyses of emission and absorption ought to have taken place during the event and not through recorded images, the bright halo released by the Host is decidedly peculiar in terms of colour, intensity and light scattering and it is not completely explicable through the natural phenomenon of light diffusion inside of the Host coming from the lighting of the church (sub-surface scattering).

-On the basis of quantum forces encoded by standard model (in this case quantum electrodynamic QED) and of its macroscopic consequences typical of diamagnetism and on the basis of the conditions clearly highlighted in the video under examination, we cannot justify the levitation of the Host in the footage through physical phenomenon or technological devices known as of today.
+On the basis of quantum forces encoded by standard model (in this case quantum electrodynamic QED) and of its macroscopic consequences typical of diamagnetism and on the basis of the conditions clearly highlighted in the video under examination, we cannot justify the levitation of the Host in the footage through physical phenomena or technological devices known as of today.
 We welcome therefore the phenomenon as metaphysical and decidedly unusual.

-Hence on the basis of the events objectively, and independently recorded on video support concerning the Eucharistic celebration of November 7th, 1999 in Lourdes, it is not difficult to state that physical knowledge acquired by human kind up to the present day cannot be reconciled with what observed concerning levitation of the Host at issue.
+Hence on the basis of the events objectively, and independently recorded on video support concerning the Eucharistic celebration of November 7th, 1999 in Lourdes, it is not difficult to state that the physical knowledge acquired by human kind up to the present day cannot be reconciled with what observed concerning levitation of the Host at issue.

 In Fede, Dr. F. Pagliano